pslu-mphil/Core-course-notes/book/reference/glossary.md

 CAI
     Calcium-aluminium rich inclusions are found in certain un-**{term}`differentiated`** meteorites (particularly carbonaceous **{term}`chondrite`**s).
 These grains contain the first minerals to condense out of a cooling nebular gas, thought to occur after our Sun began to fuse hydrogen.
 Age dating of these grains shows them to be the oldest solids formed in the solar system at 4.5673 billion years old [Connelly+2012](https://doi.org/10.1126/science.1226919).

+Chemiosmosis
+    Chemiosmosis is the process of ions moving across a semipermeable membrane from a high concentration to a low concentration.

 Chondrite
     A class of un-**{term}`differentiated`** meteorites, including the 'carbonaceous', 'ordinary', and 'enstatite' chondrites.
 So named because of they contain chondrules, spheres of silicate mineral presumed to have grown from blobs of melt.

+Cofactor
+    A cofactor is a non-protein chemical compound that is bound to a protein and is required for the protein's biological activity.

 Crust
     The outer, chemically distinct, layer of a planet forms from magmas ultimately derived from the planet's mantle undergoing incomplete (i.e., 'partial') melting and that melt moving towards the surface where it solidifies to crust.